tjstumpy/special-needs-analysis/README.md

 # Student Loan calculator
 The second Angular project I ever worked on.
 A multi page that helps the user understands the costs and benefits they could have for dependents with special needs.
+(I only helped develop the front end)

 ## Notes
 to run, make sure to install angular by using `npm install @angular/cli`